 What an Integrated Communications Plan is:

-An ICP is a touchpoint architecture that complies with 4 principles:
+An Integrated Communications Plan is a zero-based approach (ZBB) touchpoint architecture that complies with 4 principles:

 - A clear hierarchy amongst selected touchpoints